 Field 17 - Proposed Project Start Date and End Date.
-Most applicants should indicate October 1, 2023 - September 30, 2024 (however, this is an estimate and the actual dates will be determined in the grant agreement).
+Most applicants should indicate April 1, 2023 - March 31, 2024 (however, this is an estimate and the actual dates will be determined at grant agreement).

 Field 18 - Estimated Funding.
 Only complete 18a and 18g.
 The estimate at 18a should be the number of vouchers being requested in Field C of form HUD-52515 multiplied by the PHA's estimated PUC or FUP PUC, as applicable.
 This field is only an estimate and will not be used for making funding determinations.